 24 Oct Where Does Child Support Really Go?

 From negotiating parenting time to figuring out child support payments, a lot goes into ensuring children of divorced parents are treated fairly.
-The best way to protect your child and yourself is by working with leading child custody attorneys in Hackensack, New Jersey like the Law Offices of Jeffrey M. Bloom.
+The best way to protect your child and yourself is by working with leading child custody attorneys in West New York like the Law Offices of Jeffrey M. Bloom.
 Having legal protection on your side also ensures that child support payments actually get where they’re supposed to be going—to helping raise your children.

 How is Child Support Divided